Meat, Eggs and Dairy Label Guide

 Global Animal Partnership® (G.A.P.)

-Strengths: Levels 3 and above require continuous outdoor/pasture access.
-If animals are raised indoors, more space and bedding are required than is typical on conventional farms.
-Cage confinement, added hormones and subtherapeutic antibiotics prohibited at all levels.
-Standards extend to breeding animals, transport and slaughter.
-100% compliance verified by auditors on every farm every 15 months.
+Strengths: If animals are raised indoors, more space and enrichment or bedding are required than is typical on industrial farms.
+Cage and crate confinement, added hormones and subtherapeutic antibiotics are prohibited at all levels.
+Standards extend to animals used for breeding, and cover transport and slaughter.
+Compliance is assessed by auditors on every farm.

 Better Chicken Certified